Guatemala, El Salvador and Nicaragua

 Suchitoto is renowned for its cobblestone streets and picturesque view of Lake Suchitlan.
 During a city tour, you’ll learn about the local history and culture against the stunning backdrop of the Guazapa volcano.
 Perched on a hilltop overlooking the sparkling waters of Lake Suchitlan, Suchitoto is one of the most charming towns in El Salvador, boasting a blend of ancient cobblestones and well-preserved colonial architecture.

 Discover the lively cultural center of El Salvador.
-Appreciate the historic center’s colonial buildings and cobbled streets; see the brilliant white Santa Lucia Church, and visit art galleries, handicraft shops, and markets.
+Appreciate the historic center’s colonial buildings and cobbled streets; see the brilliant white Santa Lucia Church; and visit art galleries, handicraft shops, and markets.

 We’ll visit the Los Tercios waterfall later.
 The waterfall may be less impressive during the dry season.
 However, the unique rock formations and the hike are still fascinating enough to make the trip worthwhile.
 To reach the ten-meter waterfall, visitors must trek through crumbling rock formations, which adds an exciting element of adventure to the experience.
 Additionally, guests can enjoy the breathtaking view of Lake Suchitlan from the top.